drcandacemakedamoore/template_4_shortActivity/README.md

 Find out what you should be able to achieve after each session.

-- you should be able too ......
+- you should be able to ......
 [Remember]
-- you should be able too ......
+- you should be able to ......
 [Understand]
-- you should be able too ......
+- you should be able to ......
 [Apply]
-- you should be able too ......
+- you should be able to ......
 [Analyse]
-- you should be able too ......
+- you should be able to ......
 [Evaluate]
-- you should be able too ......
+- you should be able to ......
 [Create]